harshadss/my-presentations/fifth_elephant_2014/ml_workshop/presentation.md

     !python
     y_n_lookup = {'yes' : 1, 'no' : 0}

     ind['y_dummy'] = ind['y'].map(lambda x: y_n_lookup[x] )

     ind['y_dummy'].describe()

 ## How does it work ?

 * Lambdas : anonymous functions

-* Create a map holding transformation
+* Create a dictionary holding transformation

-* map applies the transformation to every row
+* Map method on DF applies the transformation to every row
+* Think of map-reduce in memory

 # Presenter Notes

 * Transformations are very important, Need to quickly identify transformations
 * What is being done : map phase of map-reduce in memory
 * Lambda is anonymous function : avoids writing separate function
 ---

 # Initial Line of Attack